 The Bank recognises a liability to make cash or non-cash distributions to equity holders when the distribution is authorised and the distribution is no longer at the discretion of the Bank.
-As per the corporate laws in the Kingdom of Bahrain, a distribution is authorised when it is approved by the shareholders.
+As per the Bahrain Commercial Companies Law, a distribution is authorised when it is approved by the shareholders.
 A corresponding amount is recognised directly in equity.

-2 BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES (continued)
+2. BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES (Continued)